OpenRobotLab/PointLLM/README.md

 - [📚 Related Work](#-related-work)
 - [👏 Acknowledgements](#-acknowledgements)

-## 🤖 Online Demo
-<b>PointLLM is online!
-Try it at [http://101.230.144.196](http://101.230.144.196) or at [OpenXLab/PointLLM](https://openxlab.org.cn/apps/detail/openxlab-app/PointLLM).</b>

-You can chat with PointLLM about the models of the [Objaverse](https://objaverse.allenai.org) dataset or about your own point clouds!

-Please do not hesitate to tell us if you have any feedback! 😃

 ## 💬 Dialogue Examples
 | Dialogue 1 | Dialogue 2| Dialogue 3 | Dialogue 4